-Human Resources Degrees: What You'll Study
+Human Resources Degrees and Certifications: What You'll Study in an HR Program

 Learn about the different classes you'll take as you embark on your education for an HR career.